 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

-An eSIM works just like an app: you buy it, you download it, and BOOM!
+Jetpac eSIMs work just like an app: you download it, pick your plan, and BOOM!
 You’re connected the minute you land.
 It’s that easy.

-Is your phone eSIM ready?
 Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.

 Grab an eSIM!4.
 Gora – Most Beautiful Place to Stay in Hakone

-Specifically created to be an onsen town – hot springs were discovered here as the railroad was being built in the early 20th-century – Gora is very popular for where to stay in Hakone.
+Specifically created to be an onsen town – hot springs were discovered here as the railroad was being built in the early 20th century – Gora is very popular for where to stay in Hakone.
 Hotels in Gora get very busy (so book in advance), but this also means that the town has quite a bustling energy to it.
 Even if you don’t end up staying here, a visit to Gora should definitely feature on your Hakone itinerary.

 Gora is surrounded by beautiful natural landscapes, which is great for city-dwellers looking for a slice of countryside.
 It can be reached via the Hakone Ropeway, which is quite an adventure in itself.

-Hakone Guest House Gaku | Affordable Hakone hotel in Gora
+Hakone Guest House Gaku | Affordable Hakone Hotel in Gora

 Experience Japanese culture and meet new people in this fun guesthouse.
-Rooms a large, neat, and feature soft futon beds.
+Rooms are large, neat, and feature soft futon beds.
 The shared living room provides space to relax and have a chat with fellow travelers, while the rooftop terrace boasts incredible panoramic views of the area.

-Hakone Gora Kanon | Best Hakone hotel in Gora
+Studio Apartment | Best Hakone hotel in Gora

 Things to See and Do in Gora